yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 ## Other GPU (and video) changes

-Before going over the *rendering* changes in GPU emulation, let’s cover something we haven’t touched in a while, video decoding.
+Before going over the *rendering* changes in GPU emulation, let’s cover something we haven’t touched in a while: video decoding.

 Firstly, [vonchenplus](https://github.com/vonchenplus) improved the speed at which {{< gh-hovercard "9777" "video frame data" >}} is copied.
 That is, as long as the compiler notices the optimization and makes use of it.
 When it works, this has the added benefit of reducing the time it takes to start playing videos.

 Next, [Maide](https://github.com/Kelebek1) disabled multi-frame decoding, which caused a frame of delay, giving Maide the option to also {{< gh-hovercard "9810" "set the decoder to use all available CPU threads." >}}
-While most people don’t have issues with video decoding performance, people running old GPUs, for example AMD Polaris series (RX 400/500 cards), will use their CPU for decoding VP9 videos, as such old cards lack the required hardware decoder.
+While most people don’t have issues with video decoding performance, people running old GPUs, for example AMD Polaris series (RX 400/500 cards), will use their CPU for decoding VP9 videos, as these older cards lack the required hardware decoder.

 Games such as `The Legend of Zelda: Skyward Sword HD` will provide much smoother video playback with these changes.